KbrBcrn/philosophers/README.md

 Each fork is protected by a mutex.

-A mutex is created to print messages to avoid scrambling.
+A mutex is created to print messages to avoid a scramble view.

 A mutex is to check the deaths.